Float Fishing For Salmon – Great Lakes Tactics From A Top Guide

 I didn’t realize how important speed was until I watched two clients fish with the same gear, the same setup, and the same bait and saw one guy catch ten fish while the other guy catches none.

-I have actually seen this happen hundreds of times during my guiding career but when I was a new river guide, I thought that if everything was the same that the one guy catching all the fish was just lucky.
+I have actually seen this happen hundreds of times during my guiding career, but when I was a new river guide, I thought that if everything was the same, that the one guy catching all the fish was just lucky.

-After seeing this multiple times, I finally realized that one angler’s float was moving slightly slower than the other angler’s float which is why he caught more fish.
+After seeing this multiple times, I finally realized that one angler’s float was moving slightly slower than the other angler’s float, which is why he caught more fish.
 This was an ah-ha lesson for me and one that changed everything.

 I now tell my clients that the most important thing they can do when float fishing and with all methods used to free drift baits is to control the speed of their bait.
 In fact, if you learn nothing else from me, just mastering this skill will make you a far better angler.

-To control your speed, anglers do this by slightly tilting the tip of the float upriver and allowing the surface current and the bubbles to go faster than the float.
+To control their speed, anglers do this by slightly tilting the tip of the float upriver and allowing the surface current and the bubbles to go faster than the float.
 This is called “trotting” or some might call it “checking the float”.
-Doing this throughout the entire drift is the difference between catching 10 or catching none.
+Doing this throughout the entire drift is the difference between catching ten or catching none.
 I have an entire page on how to control your speed when float fishing for more fish.

 Finding The Bottom – Depth Control

-To effectively get your bait to the bottom and in the strike zone, you need to keep sliding your float up the line making the leader longer until you start dragging the bottom.
-Once you determine that you are on the bottom you simply make it 1 foot shallower.
+To effectively get your bait to the bottom and in the strike zone, you need to keep sliding your float up the line, making the leader longer until you start dragging the bottom.
+Once you determine that you are on the bottom, you simply make it 1 foot shallower.

 Covering The Water For More Salmon